 2. To use the extension, simply click the colour wheel symbol and hover your cursor over an online image to see what colour it is, like this:

-Therefore to get the hex codes for a specific colour, view the image, logo or colour online and use the ColorPick Eyedropper on your browser to identify the hex code of the colour in order to use this colour on your own EKM online shop in elements or within Design Images.
+Therefore to get the hex codes for a specific colour, view the image, logo or colour online and use the ColorPick Eyedropper on your browser to identify the hex code of the colour to use this colour on your own EKM online shop in elements or within Design Images.

-[tips]For best results, ensure that your images are well-lit - especially if the colour is on a photograph - so that the colour is as ‘true’ as it can possibly be.[/tips]
+[tips]For best results, ensure that your images are well-lit - especially if the colour is on a photograph - so that the colour is as ‘true’ as it can be.[/tips]

 The Colour Picker Tool